dart-lang/language/working/augmentations/feature-specification.md

 Also note that an augmentation of an extension can't specify an `on` clause.
 It always uses the same `on` clause as the introductory declaration.

+## Primary constructors

+Both `class` and `enum` declarations can use the primary constructor syntax for declaring an initializing _(non-redirecting generative)_ constructor.

+The primary constructor syntax does not allow an extra `augment` to be added to the class header.
+As an exception, a primary constructor declaration does not need an extra `augment`, on top of the one on the class or enum declaration itself, if it declares an augmenting constructor using the primary constructor syntax, and it does not have an in-body part.
+If the declaration _does_ haven an in-body part (`this;` or `this: ...`), that in-body part must be prefixed by `augment` if the constructor declaration is augmenting.

+A primary constructor declaration introduces or augments an initializing constructor, and makes it so that that constructor is a primary constructor for the entire class or enum.

+If a complete primary constructor has a declaring parameter, that parameter declaration introduces a complete introducing or augmenting variable declaration, which is `final` if the declaring parameter has the `final` modifier, and is implicitly augmenting if there is a prior declaration of the same getter and/or setter. *(The `augment` modifier does not apply to parameters, so the declaring parameter cannot be marked as augmenting a variable.)*

+It's a **compile-time error** if a class or enum has two distinct initializing constructors, and either of them is declared as a primary constructor.
+*If the class or enum has a primary constructor, it cannot have any other initializing constructors, and therefore no other primary constructors, since those are always initializing.*
+That also implies that it is a compile-time error if a class or enum has two distinct constructors which are both declared as primary.

+The declarations of a class or enum can contain both primary and non-primary declarations of the same constructor.
+The class has a primary constructor if at least one declaration uses the primary constructor syntax.

+### Instance variable initializer expressions

+If a class or enum has a primary constructor, then the scope of non-`late` instance variable initializer expressions are the initializer list scope of that constructor.

+It's a compile-time error if a non-`late` instance variable initializer expressions refers to a varible introduced by the constructor's initializer list scope if the surrounding class/enum declaration does _not_ have a primary constructor declaration which declares the corresponding parameter's name.
+_The scope exists and is used whether this particular declaration writes a primary constructor or not, but for readability reasons, code can only refer to veriables of that scope if there appears to be a declaration of the variable's name in the surrounding code._

 ## Static semantics